wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 Prof. Michael Delli Carpini - for always taking time out of his extraordinarily busy schedule as the former Dean - to respond to every email no matter how trite, to have in-person meetings, and even go out for lunch!
 He has been a model to emulate when it comes to balancing an incredibly high level of intellect with administrative acumen and personal affability.
 I feel truly thankful for knowing him over the past several years.

-I would also like to thank Prof. Robert Hornik and Prof. Joe Cappella for being instrumental in the transition
+I would also like to thank Prof. Robert Hornik and Prof. Joe Cappella for

+It would be remiss to not acknowledge the entire staff at the Annenberg school for ensuring that everything has functioned smoothly.